Coordination Headquarters for the Treatment of Prisoners of War: Activities of the coordination headquarters

 Resolution No. 633 of the Cabinet of Ministers of Ukraine dated May 28, 2022 amended the Regulations on the Coordination Headquarters for the Treatment of Prisoners of War, according to which the head and secretary of the Headquarters are the Chief and the representative of the Main Intelligence Directorate of the Ministry of Defense, respectively.

 On July 7, 2022, the KSHPPV published a road map of the actions of relatives, if any of the relatives, who is enrolled in the ranks of the Armed Forces of Ukraine, law enforcement agencies, went missing, was captured or died.

 On November 15, 2022, the International Committee of the Red Cross confirmed the arrangements to ensure communication and correspondence between prisoners of war and their families, guaranteed by Article 71 of the Geneva Convention on the Treatment of Prisoners of War.
 The National Information Bureau has developed rules for writing correspondence for prisoners of war.
 As of November 15, almost 2,000 letters from prisoners of war were sent to Ukraine.

-From November 28, 2022, it became possible to receive information in Ukrainian from the UN Working Group on Enforced or Involuntary Disappearances.
+From November 28, 2022, it became possible to receive information in the Ukrainian language from the UN Working Group on Enforced or Involuntary Disappearances.